This day is God’s. It is my gift to Him.

-But there is One Who knows all that is best for me.
-And He is glad to make no choices for me but the ones that lead to God.
-I give this day to Him, for I would not delay my coming home, and it is He Who knows the way to God.
-(1:3-5)
+For there is One Who knows all that is best for me, and He is glad to make no choices for me but the ones that lead to God.
+This day I give to Him, for I would not delay my coming home, and it is He Who knows the way to God.
+(1:3-4)

 No matter what else may happen, if I spend this day more conscious of Jesus’ companionship, a little more often at peace, a little more joyful in every minute or a few more minutes spent joyfully, it is a success.

 And so we give today to You.
 We come with wholly open minds.
 We do not ask for anything that we may think we want.
 Give us what You would have received by us.
-You know all our desires and our wants.
-And You will give us everything we need in helping us to find the way to You.
+You know all our desires and our needs.
+And You will give us all things that we want and that will help us find the way to You.
 (2:1-6)

 “Wholly open minds.”
 No preconceptions about what should take place.
 “Wholly” means totally, completely open.
 As for what we expect to come, anything can fail to happen and we are not distraught.
 As for what we do not expect, anything can come, and we are not dismayed.
 I recognize that my mind does not want to be wholly open.
 For instance, I think if I did not finish writing my article before lunch I might be upset.
 If I have that thought, let me see it is only my thought.
 Not a fact.
 What other things am I attached to today?
 Jesus, I want to be wholly open.
 And it isn’t easy.

 How can I let go of my wants and needs?
-By remembering that “You know all our desires and our wants.”
+By remembering that “You know all our desires and our needs.”
 He knows what I think I need, and I do not need to ask Him for those things.
 He knows.
 And if the day does not bring what I think I want, it is not because He did not know, or that He lost my case file, or that He is punishing me for some imaginary guilt.
 It is because what I thought I wanted was not best for me.
 The Holy Spirit is not inconsiderate nor forgetful.
-He “will give us everything we need in helping us to find the way to” God.
-Let me let down the defenses of my planning mind, and follow this advice: “Let no defenses but your present trust direct the future, and this life becomes a meaningful encounter with the truth that only your defenses would conceal” (W-pI.135.19:2).
+He “will give us all things that we want and that will help us find the way to” God.
+Let me let down the defenses of my planning mind, and follow this advice: “Let no defenses but your present trust direct the future, and this life becomes a meaningful encounter with the truth that only your defenses would conceal.”
+(W-135.20:2).